Jeff Green (businessman): Philanthropy

 Described as an "aggressive philanthropist" by the Wall Street Journal, he joined The Giving Pledge in November 2021, promising to donate 90 percent of his wealth during his lifetime.
 He founded the Jeff T. Green Family Foundation in June 2020, which has donated to a number of educational programs.
 With the motto "Dismantling Disparity Through Data," in 2019 and 2020, the foundation made donations to California State University Channel Islands (CSUCI) to support mentorship programs, and in 2021 it funded CSUCI's The Jeff T. Green Family Foundation Scholarship program.
 In 2023 his foundation donated an additional $5.2 million to CSUCI for scholarships.

-He is founder of the nonprofit Data Philanthropy, his family foundation's giving arm.
-Data Philanthropy has funded the Ruth Cheatham Foundation to provide scholarships to young people with cancer.
+He is founder of the nonprofit DataPhilanthropy, his family foundation's giving arm.
+DataPhilanthropy has funded the Ruth Cheatham Foundation to provide scholarships to young people with cancer.
 In 2023, Green was involved in creating the Scholarship Data Dashboard database at California State University, Northridge (CSUN).